English as a Second Language Graduate Certificate

 The ESL certificate can be added to any valid Pennsylvania Instructional I or II teaching certificate.
 However, to obtain a position as an ESL teacher in a public school, you must be certified in early childhood education, middle grades English or secondary English.
 If you are certified in other middle grades or secondary content areas, you should take the Praxis II for English to add this credential.

-This 12-credit certificate program can be completed in one academic year (September–May), over one, 12-week summer session and the fall term (May–December), or over the spring term and one, 12-week summer session (January–August).
+Students may begin this 12-credit certificate program during the fall, spring, or summer sessions in one academic year (September–May), over one, 12-week summer session and the fall term (May–December), or over the spring term and one, 12-week summer session (January–August).
 It is not recommended that students take all four courses during one, 12-week summer session.
 To accommodate practicing teachers and professionals, classes for in-person sections of the courses are held once a week in the evening.

-Beginning in the fall 2019 term, some sections of all courses will be offered in an asynchronous, online format to allow students throughout Pennsylvania to pursue the program.
+Courses are offered in an asynchronous, online format.
+This program can be completed on a part time basis and must be finished in four years.
 Each course has a mandatory fieldwork component.
-Students can complete their fieldwork requirements in their own schools or they can receive field placement assistance from the College of Education’s Office of Field Placement.
+Students can complete their fieldwork requirements in their own schools or they can receive field placement assistance from the College of Education and Human Development’s Office of Field Placement and Professional Experiences.

 Classes & Curriculum